complxalgorithm/TweetKeywordMapper/README.md

 You can run the script after making it executable.
 The script accepts up to two parameters with the same options and conditions as the Python execution.
 ```
 $ ./tkm help
-usage: ./tkm [search] [read] [counts] [create] [help]
+usage: ./tkm [search] [read] [counts] [create_file] [delete_terrs] [help]

 Search/Import Tweet data from US states with a keyword, then map the count results.
 - search and read will run mapper.py to map the results after state counts are totaled.
-- if you want to use two parameters, create must be one of them.
+- if you want to use two parameters, create_file or delete_terrs must be one of them.

 optional parameters:
 search:          search Twitter for Tweets containing a specific keyword, then map results
 read:            import Tweet data from a CSV/XLSX file, then map results
 counts:          tally the count for each unique value of a specified field from a CSV/XLSX file
-create:  create a CSV or XLSX file to use for writing and importing Tweet data
+create_file:     create a CSV or XLSX file to use for writing and importing Tweet data
+delete_terrs:    delete US territories from US state boundaries shapefile
 help:            display usage information
 ```

 ## Testing